lukegiuliani/homebots/README.md

 ## Prometheus / Grafana

-Based of (this awesome source)[https://github.com/docker/awesome-compose/blob/master/prometheus-grafana/compose.yaml].
+Based of (this awesome source)[https://github.com/docker/awesome-compose/blob/master/prometheus-grafana/compose.yaml], modified to use docker secrets and tailscale for grafana.

-TODO: Figure out how to import dashboards automatically: https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards
+### Importing dashboards

+The easiest way to do this is to import them from inside grafana, configure them how you like, then go and copy the resulting json to a {template}.json file in `prometheus-grafana/grafana/provisioning/dashboards`